Penetration Testing: Identify and help to address hidden weaknesses in your organisation’s security

 What is a Penetration Testing?

-Penetration Testing, or pentesting, describes the process of evaluating a system newtwork.
+Penetration Testing, or pentesting, describes the process of evaluating a system network.
 Therefore, its purpose is to reveal and exploit its vulnerabilities.

 By providing this service, f society helps its customers’ organization deal effectively with security risks.
-In addition, it repairs vulnerabilities that could lead to the risk of data breach by malicious attackers.
+In addition, it repairs vulnerabilities that could lead to the risk of data breaches by malicious attackers.